microsoft/dicom-server/docs/how-to-guides/configure-dicom-server-settings.md

 1. Choose the performance tier and DTU level that meets your workload requirements:
 ![Configure SQL2](../images/configure-sql-2.png)
 1. Click **Apply**.

+For suggested guidance on SQL Database Tiers, see [Medical Imaging Server for DICOM Performance Guidance](../resources/performance-guidance.md).

 ## Additional Configuration Settings